EdwinVW/dapr-workshop/Assignment01/step-by-step.md

 > If you receive an error here, please double-check whether or not you have installed all the [prerequisites](../README.md#Prerequisites) for the workshop!

 Now you can test whether you can call the VehicleRegistrationService.
-You can do this using a browser, CURL or some other HTTP client.
+You can do this using a browser, cURL or some other HTTP client.
 But there is a convenient way of testing RESTful APIs directly from VS Code (this uses the REST Client extension VS Code):

 1. Open the file `src/VehicleRegistrationService/test.http` in VS Code.
 The request in this file simulates retrieving the vehicle- and owner information for a certain license-number.